-Conscious leaders know that when they are at their best, they are bringing their best to the work that they do, which is why personal growth is their guiding path.
+Conscious leaders and executives know that when they are at their best, they are bringing their best to the work that they do, which is why personal growth is their guiding path.
 They know that the more they improve themselves, care for themselves and connect with themselves, the better they can inspire and support others to continually take themselves to higher and higher levels.

 Corporate Coaching and Conscious Leadership go hand-in-hand.
-Through coaching, leaders are guided to self-awareness, held accountable for their own growth, and taught powerful tools to continually take themselves and those around to the next level.
+Through coaching, leaders and executives are guided to self-awareness, held accountable for their own growth, and taught powerful tools to continually take themselves and those around to the next level.

 If you are struggling with…